IN LOVING MEMORY OF

 Obituary

-George Davis Featherston Jr., was born on May 17, 1944 in Abilene, Texas to George and Nannie Belle Featherston.
-He passed away on June 22, 2026 in Portland surrounded by his loving wife, close friends and family.
-He was 82 years, 1 month and 5 days old.
+George Davis Featherston Jr. was born on May 17, 1944, in Abilene, Texas, to George and Nannie Belle Featherston.
+He passed away on June 22, 2026, in Portland, TX, surrounded by his loving wife, close friends, and family, at 82 years of age.

-George is preceded in death by his parents; three Brothers, Richard Leslie, Keith Allen, and Stephen Hugh Featherston; and his brother-in-law, Tommy Lee Warren.
+George was preceded in death by his parents; three brothers, Richard Leslie, Keith Allen, and Stephen Hugh Featherston; and his brother-in-law, Tommy Lee Warren.

 To send flowers or plant a memorial tree in memory, please visit our flower store.